xebialabs/xl-docker-images/docker-compose-example/xl-release-ha/README.md

 This is a sample, you can follow this approach to setup the database and other infrastructure of your choice.

+**Note 2**: For HA setup to work, you need to mount a licence file or provide an environment variable `XL_LICENSE` with a licence text converted to base64 for the XL Release instances

 ### setup

 The setup includes